epfl-lara/stainless/core/src/sphinx/intro.rst

 In addition to this pure fragment, Stainless supports certain `imperative <imperative.rst>`_ features.
-Features thus introduced are handled by translation into Pure Scala concepts.
+Features thus introduced are handled by a translation into Pure Scala concepts.
 They are often more than just syntactic sugar, because some of them require significant modification of the original program, such as introducing additional parameters to a set of functions.
 As